-- This chapter introduces circles and horizontal and vertical lines.
-You should be sure you are comfortable finding the equation of a circle from a variety of descriptions. - You should be able to find the intersection of a circle with a vertical or horizontal line.
+- This chapter introduces circles, and horizontal and vertical lines.
+You should be sure you are comfortable finding the equation of a circle from a variety of descriptions. - You should be able to complete the square on a circle equation in order to find the circle's center and radius. - You should be able to find the intersection of a circle with a vertical or horizontal line.